 John Indian placed a handful of herbs in a pouch and handed them to Abigail.

-“Protect yourself child,” Tituba told her.
+“Protect yourself, child,” Tituba told her.

-“Goddess help us all,” She muttered before leaving, the protective pouch clutched in her hand so not one could see.
+“Goddess help us all,” she muttered before leaving, the protective pouch clutched in her hand so no one would see.

-June 1682
+June, 1682

 Another died, this time in prison.
-5 more were convicted.
-Abigail was growing thin from the nightmares.
-She had accused some of them, had pointed her own finger in fear and anger, and now their lives were likely end while she lived.
+Five more were convicted.
+Abigail was growing thin from her nightmares.
+She had accused some of them, had pointed her own finger in fear and anger, and now their lives were likely to end while she lived.

 “My dear Lord, forgive me for these countless sins,” she began.
-Her throat tightened and she could not finish her half hearted prayer to a God she’d stopped worshipping long ago.
+Her throat tightened and she could not finish her halfhearted prayer to a God she’d stopped worshipping long ago.
 She knelt alone next to the small straw bed she shared with Betty.
 The Reverend stopped family prayers not long after the fits began.
 He spent the days following fasting, in constant prayer over his daughter and niece, hoping their sickness would leave them.
 He didn’t know Abigail’s sickness was part of her.
 Now most of his days were spent in the courts, trying to release witches from the devil’s grasp.
 He hardly spoke to Abigail and Betty; Abigail thought he feared their fingers turning toward him.
 She feared he’d find out her witch craft had never been an act.

 The next month would bring five more hangings with the warmer weather.
 Five more souls Abigail and her friends had sentenced to death.
-Five innocent people stolen from life for a foolish game, for self preservation.
+Five innocent people, stolen from life for a foolish game, for self-preservation.

-“Lord,” Abby tried to start again.
+“Lord,” Abigail tried to start again.
 She needed this prayer, needed the God of these people to hear her.
 She needed every prayer she hadn’t said since the trials began.
 Her mouth was dry, tongue-sticking when she tried to form words.
 She moved to the corner and ladled a drink of yesterday’s water into her mouth.
 Kneeling once more, she continued.
-“Save me from this evil taken over my body.
+“Save me from this evil taking over my body.
 Bring peace to this village, to my heart.
 Cleanse my soul of the devil let in by children’s games.
-Allow me to live a good, correct Puritan life.
+Allow me to live a good, correct Puritan life.”

-Her heart beat fast, the prayer causing more worry than content.
-What if her words were lost on deaf ears, ears turned far from her many months ago.
-How then could she purge herself of this evil and right what she wronged?
-Worse, what if He heard her, listened, and answered.
+Her heart beat fast, the prayer causing more worry than contentment.
+What if her words were lost on deaf ears?
+Ears turned far from her many months ago?
+How then could she purge herself of this evil and right her wrongs?
+Worse, what if He heard her, listened, and answered?
 She did not want to live a Puritan life, with their strict rules and closed minds.
-She wanted to heal and grow and learn.
+She wanted to heal, grow, and learn.
 To be a part of the Goddess’s world.
 But she could not for fear of death.
-She would have to live in the shell of Puritan girl.
+She would have to live in the shell of a Puritan girl.

 Betty walked in, carrying a fresh bucket of water.